Monday, October 30, 2023

 Epilogue

 After World War II in the late 1940s, Commander Minoru Yokota was interviewed by former soldier and historian, Gordon Prange.
 In the interview, Yokota revealed that he had been responsible for the sinking of the Cynthia Olson.
 He even handed over the photograph taken by Suburo Hayashi as proof.
 Prange confirmed that this was indeed the Cynthia Olson.
 However, when asked about the fate of the freighter's crew and two passengers, Yokota denied killing any of the crew.
 He claimed that he saw them entering two lifeboats before rowing away from the foundering ship.
 After that, he ordered the I-26 to submerge and search for more targets.
-He continued to command the I-26 until the year 1943, when he was replaced by Lieutenant-Commander Toshio Kusaka.
+He continued to command the I-26 until the year 1943, when he was relieved by Lieutenant-Commander Toshio Kusaka.

 During World War II, the IJN I-26 became one of the most successful Japanese submarines.
 She sank a total of nine American ships (most notably the battle cruiser, USS Juneau) and damaged three others (including the aircraft carrier, USS Saratoga).
 On June 29, 1942, the I-26, surfaced off the coast of Vancouver Island and successfully shelled the RDF (radio direction finding) site on the Hesquiat Peninsula.
 She continued to be a menace to the American Navy until she was finally sunk with all hands on October 26, 1944.